The Drisco Hotel Tel Aviv - Our heritage

 From a luxury hotel, through British Headquarters to The Ministry of Education

 An early 20th century postcard shows “Hardegg’s Jerusalem Hotel” addressing both German and English speaking travelers with an American flag raised high.
 In 1940, with World War II at its height, and ongoing tensions between citizens of German descent and the British reaching a climax in mandatory Palestine, the hotel was seized by the British who turned it into their military headquarters.
 After the Templers were expelled from the country, the property was handed over to a Swiss hotel management company.
-In 1958, as the young state of Israel neared the end of its first decade of existence, the hotel was used to house Jewish refugees, and soon thereafter served as the home for the Ministry of Education for a short period.
-From the early 1960’s, the building was abandoned and neglected, standing derelict as a mere memory of its glorious past.

 1940-1960